Coffee Talk (video game): Gameplay

-Coffee Talk is a visual novel, and as such, its gameplay consists mostly of reading dialogue.
+Coffee Talk is a visual novel, and as such, its gameplay primarily consists of reading dialogue.
 This dialogue is periodically broken up by a minigame in which the player brews various drinks using the ingredients in the coffee shop.
 Certain drinks give the player the option to create latte art.
 The drinks made by the player can have an effect on the events of the game's plot, and thus this minigame serves as the chief means of interaction with the game available to the player.

 The player character can access their smartphone at any time in order to view the social media profiles of the game's characters, reference a list of known drink recipes, read short fiction published in the game's fictional newspaper, and change what song is playing.

 Development

 Coffee Talk was developed by Toge Productions.
 According to Lasheli Dwitri, the person in charge of public relations at the indie studio, the goal with Coffee Talk was to create a medium where people can just be comfortable and feel warm, like sitting in a cozy café while sipping a cup of coffee.
+To create a "sense of belonging" with players from all over the world, the game features various real-life drinks, such as masala chai from India, teh tarik from Malaysia, and shai Adeni from Yemen.
+One of the reasons that Coffee Talk features a cast of fantasy creatures is to represent real-life experiences.
+Despite being fantasy characters, the studio tried to make the conflicts in the game as realistic as possible.

 A Japanese TV show titled Midnight Diner served as the biggest influence for Coffee Talk.
-The story of Midnight Diner revolves around a chef in a restaurant that only opens at midnight, and his involvement in the customers’ lives.
+The story of Midnight Diner revolves around a chef in a restaurant that only opens at midnight and his involvement in the customers’ lives.

-To create a 'sense of belonging' with players from all over the world, the game features various real-life drinks, such as masala chai from India, teh tarik from Malaysia, and shai Adeni from Yemen.
-In Coffee Talk, alongside humans, fantasy races such as elves, succubi, orcs, vampires and werewolves exist.
-One of the reasons they were added was to represent real life experiences.
-Despite being fantasy characters, the studio tried to make the conflicts in the game as realistic as possible.

-Mohammad Fahmi, the main creator and developer of Coffee Talk, died in March 2022.
+Mohammad Fahmi, the primary creator and developer of Coffee Talk, died in March 2022.

 Critical reception

 Coffee Talk received "mixed or average" and "generally positive" reviews, according to review aggregator Metacritic.

 Writing for Game Informer, Kimberley Wallace gave the game a positive review, calling the game "an interesting experience" while stating that some topics in the game could have been explored more.
-She also praised the characters in the game.
-Chris Moyse of Destructoid gave Coffee Talk a mixed review, saying that the game "is very much a mismatched brew", mentioning the lack of focus as a negative aspect of the game.
-He continues with stating that the game's "casual philosophies can sometimes be hard to swallow, [but] great visuals, fun side modes, and a budget price point suggests that, for some readers, Coffee Talk will still go down smooth".
+She also praised the character design.

+Chris Moyse of Destructoid gave Coffee Talk a mixed review, saying that the game "is very much a mismatched brew", mentioning the lack of focus as a negative aspect.
+He said that the game's "casual philosophies can sometimes be hard to swallow, [but] great visuals, fun side modes, and a budget price point suggests that, for some readers, Coffee Talk will still go down smooth".

+In a review for the Nintendo Switch edition, Dom Reseigh-Lincoln was positive towards the game, calling the gameplay relaxing and satisfying, although criticizing the short length of the story-line.

+During the 24th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences nominated Coffee Talk for "Outstanding Achievement for an Independent Game".